No items found.

 Learn how Negretti & Associates has thrived as a remote law firm since 2012.
 Jonathan Negretti shares tips on how to implement the right technology and culture to succeed virtually.
 Watch the entire conversation, or read the highlights below.

-Creating a Virtual Culture from the Start
+Creating a virtual law firm culture from the start

 Operating remotely works for Negretti & Associates because they’ve been remote from day one.